jtburum/jtburum.github.io/src/pages/create-and-set-inner-text-for-option-element-in-javascript.md

 ---
-  title: "Create and the innerText for in JavaScript for option element"
+  title: "Create and set the innerText for in JavaScript for option element"
   description: "Set the innerText for in JavaScript for option element"
   tags: ["javascript", "option"]
   slug: "Set-the-innerText-for-in-JavaScript-for-option-element"